Climbing With Kids: Sleeping and Napping Outside

 – In a kid tent.
 If it’s buggy and or threatening rain, we have some friends who use the KidCo Peapod tent.
 We haven’t used it yet, but I think we’ll invest in one this fall for Theo.
 It seems like such a good, relatively cheap piece of equipment to take to the crag (great idea Becca! 🙂

 – In a cocoon type contraption.
 We never used this, but the Phil and Ted’s Cocoon has been passed around our group of friends and everyone has LOVED it.
 Obviously this is for when they are little – maybe 7 months and younger?
 It keeps them warm and acts as a swaddle too.
-And our friends have even rigged this up with webbing in a tree to swing them to sleep.
+And our friends have even rigged this up with webbing in a tree to swing them to sleep as if they were sleeping in a warm murphy bed so they can have a peaceful nap.

 – Time your travel to and from the crag.
 If your kiddo is on the two nap per day routine, and you have a long enough commute to the crag, this can work great.
 We had friends in Yosemite who were staying about 40 minutes outside the park, their kiddo would fall asleep on the drive.
 One of them would stay in the car until he woke up, and voila!
 Nap number one is taken care of.